rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 ## 4. Commands

-Once the program has started, you’ll see a prompt character, which is simply a colon ‘:’.
+Once the program has started, you'll see a prompt character, which is simply a colon ':'.
 There are then several different commands that you can enter.
 Note that all input is case-insensitive.

 Similar to a normal command prompt, you can use the up and down arrow keys at the prompt to cycle through previous commands which you can then amend and resubmit